lsegal/yard/docs/Tags.md

   * `@return`: Describes return value of method

         @return [optional, types, ...] description

+  * `@scope`: Sets the scope of a DSL method.
+Only applicable to DSL method calls.
+Acceptable values are 'class' or 'instance'

+        @scope class|instance

   * `@see`: "See Also" references for an object.
 Accepts URLs or other code objects with an optional description at the end.